PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - !SHDN (LTC3225 Pin 6) is used to enable or disable the LTC3225.
 Pulling this pin high enables it, low disables it.
 - PGOOD (LTC3225 Pin 5) goes high when the supercapacitors are 94% charged.
-This pin is used to illuminated LED2; LED2 lights up when the capacitors are charging.
+This pin is used to illuminated LED2; LED2 lights up when the capacitors are _charging_.
-- PWR_EN is a signal from the ATtiny841 which enables a P-channel FET to switch power to the 9603N.
-Pulling PWR_EN high enables power, low disables it.
+- PWR_EN is a signal from the ATtiny841 which enables a P-channel FET (Q1) to switch power to the 9603N.
+Pulling PWR_EN high enables 9603N power, low disables it.

 The power-up sequence is: